-What I try to do is manage and work around my three most important priorities every day: (a) my kids, (b) myself and (c) my husband – not in this particular order.
+What I do try to do, is manage and work around those priorities so I can fit in three priorities every day: (a) my kids, (b) myself and (c) my husband – not in this particular order.
 Finding time to focus on myself is very important.

 5) In the past 12 months, have you started or stopped any routines or habits to change your life?

 Before starting a family, I was exercising 4-5 times a week.
-When my husband and I started our family and then our business, it became increasingly more challenging to fit in a regular fitness schedule.
+When my husband and I started our family and then our business, it became increasingly more challenging to fit my own personal interests in.

 In 2018, I started following the Sweat App to help me stay healthy at home and this became especially useful during lock down in 2020.
-After being cooped up at home for a while, and working out four times a week, I felt that I needed something more.
+However, as I was working out four times a week at home, I felt that I needed something more.

-In October 2021, I hired an EMS personal trainer and picked up boxing again at a local gym (after taking a break of more than a decade).
+So, in October 2021, I hired a personal trainer in EMS and picked up boxing again at a local gym (after taking a break of more than a decade).
 I now only do two workouts a week, but I have found removing myself from digital devices and the daily grind for those 3 hours per week has significantly improved my state of mind and overall wellbeing.